pratham-soni/Namaste-React/Readme.md

 - initialy we will not load grocery, when we will go to grocery page, will load it
 - on demand loading
 - dynamic loading

+# Higher Order function

+- function that takes a component and returns a component